dan-fritchman/Thesis/content.md

 * Layout21's `Tetris` style blocks, with enumerable port locations on the edges of their filled, fully-blocked 3D innards
 * Analog PnR designing the innards of each, provided with target specs, outlines, and port locations
 * An available combination of automatic and programmatic routing between them
-* A fluid combination of code-based and graphical entry means, such as those afforded by Hdl21 and its paired schematic system, for "floorplanning" and divying up these subproblems
+* A fluid combination of code-based and graphical entry means, such as those afforded by Hdl21 and its paired schematic system, for "floorplanning" and divvying up these subproblems
 * Feedback including the _difficulty_ of each subproblem.
 This can include both circuit-level metrics (e.g. what fraction of area allocated was required, did a given signal have enough metal resources to have sufficient bandwidth) and execution-level metrics (e.g. the runtime of the inner-block PnR)

 This would require a handful of new components including the graphical floorplanning facilities, and updates to the analog PnR process to allow designer-fixed outlines and port locations.